ptarroso/proniche/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# proniche: PRresence-Only NICHE modelling
+# proniche: PResence-Only NICHE modelling

 R package for computing niche models using a variety of **truly presence-only methods** (i.e., methods that use only environmental info